Why is kombucha good for me?

-While kombucha brewing is regulated by the Food & Drug Administration (FDA), statements about the health benefits of kombucha have not been approved.
-So, we’re going to tell you our own experience with this fine ferment and toss in some science with it.
+While kombucha brewing is regulated by the Food & Drug Administration (FDA), the FDA has not approved statements about the health benefits of kombucha.
+So, we’re going to tell you about our own experience with this fine ferment and toss in some science with it.

 - An increase in energy